Aims of the Committee

 Justyn is a governor of a primary school in Tooting which is a member of the Reed’s School Primary Forum.
 He also sits on the board of a hospitality professional association and was on the steering group for a hospitality charity.

 He is married with two children and lives in south-west London.

 At the age of five, Roger became a boarder at Andrew Reed’s Royal Wanstead School.
 Having passed the 11+, he transferred with nine others to Cobham in 1953.
 Roger enjoyed his time at Reed's, representing the School at boxing and performing in concerts on piano and clarinet.
 He was Secretary of the Woodwind Orchestra, a member of the Choir, the Jazz Club, the Cycling Club and a Corporal in CCF.

 Roger left Reed’s in 1959 and, after travelling and working in Europe, finally settled down in the financial world eventually to become a tax consultant, which still occupies him on a part-time, freelance basis.
 Passions include classic cars and travel, having visited around 30 countries.

 As a volunteer Roger helps disabled children ride horses and dabbles in painting in water colours and DIY generally.
-He now continues to enjoy immensely the renewed friendships of ORs and running the online 1950s Forum of about 60 ORs and attend as many OR events as possible.
+He continues to immensely enjoy the renewed friendships of ORs, running the online 1950s Forum of about 60 ORs and attending as many OR events as possible.

 In 2016 the Governors invited Roger to become a Vice President of Reed’s in recognition of his long-standing support of the School.